 2. Glue the two layers of the table top together so that their back edges are flush and there is a margin at the front and sides.
 Clamp or weight until dry.
 Round over the edges with fine glasspaper.

-3. Cut the legs from wooden banisters as shown and whittle them with the knife.
+3. Cut the legs from wooden banisters and whittle them with the knife.
 Glue them to the short apron pieces.
 Glue the long aprons to these two assemblies, then fit the top.

 4. Cut the boxes for the drawers from 1mm lime.
-Cut the following pieces for each box and assemble as shown:
+Cut the following pieces for each box and assemble:

 7. Glue on some paper flowers.
 Paint the whole piece off-white, avoiding the insides of the boxes so as not to impede the working of the drawers.
 Gently wipe off the paint on the flowers to reveal some patches of gold.
 For an aged effect, rub the edges with fine glasspaper, apply patina 1 (page 188) and wipe off until the desired effect is obtained.

-8. For each drawer, cut the following pieces from 1mm Bristol board and assemble as shown:
+8. For each drawer, cut the following pieces from 1mm Bristol board and assemble: